damien-dupre/dcu-r-tutorials/slides/slide_04_01.md

 # References

-Once again, this tutorial uses contents and examples from the following free online books.
+Once again, this tutorial uses content and examples from the following free online books.
 They are perfect for beginners, feel free to check them out for further information:

 - [R for Data Science](https://r4ds.had.co.nz/) by Wickham and Grolemund (2017)
 - [YaRrr!
 The Pirate’s Guide to R](https://bookdown.org/ndphillips/YaRrr/) by Phillips (2018)